MTG2000/react-effect-typewriter/README.md

-## React Effect Typewriter
+# React Effect Typewriter

+`react-effect-typewriter` is a lightweight and highly customizable React library that allows you to create captivating typewriter effects.
+The library's primary focus is on simplicity, customizability, SEO-friendliness and accessibility, ensuring that you can deliver engaging text animations while maintaining best coding practices.

-Create engaging typewriter effects in your React apps with the react-effect-typewriter library.
-This package contains two main components - Paragraph and Container.
-Paragraph is a component that animates your text to appear one character at a time on mount.
-Container is a wrapper component that can hold multiple Paragraph components and can control the animation order of its children.
+The package comprises two main components - Paragraph and Container.
+The Paragraph component animates your text to appear one character at a time, and the Container component, a wrapper component, can hold multiple Paragraph components or other nested Container components to create more complex animations.

+Harness the power of `react-effect-typewriter` to breathe life into your static text content, create more engaging user interfaces, and enhance overall user experience.

 ### Installation